 An OpenAPI Specification (OAS) is a description format for REST APIs.
 Swagger is a set of tools based on this specification for writing, documenting, and consuming REST APIs.
 For more information, refer to Swagger documentation.

 PhpStorm provides coding assistance for OpenAPI definitions in YAML and JSON files, and integration with Swagger Codegen for generating server stubs, client libraries (SDKs), and documentation based on your OpenAPI specification.

 PhpStorm recognizes a dedicated OpenAPI Specification file type with relevant coding assistance.
 These are regular YAML or JSON files with the definition of the OpenAPI specification version.

-From the main menu, select OpenAPI Specification., or press Alt+Insert and select
+In the main menu, go to OpenAPI Specification., or press Alt+Insert and select

 Specify a name for the file and select the specification version and file format.